simplex-chat/simplex-chat/docs/guide/README.md

 #### Here's how to do it:

-1. On Android, tap on the floating pencil button in the bottom-right corner of the screen.
-On iOS, tap on the pencil button in the top-right corner of the screen.
+1. On Android, tap on the 🖉 (floating pencil) button in the bottom-right corner of the screen.
+On iOS, tap on the 🖉 (pencil) button in the top-right corner of the screen.
 2. Tap **Create one-time invitation link**.
 3. Tap **Share invitation link** to share it with your friend from a distance.
 Or, you can show your QR code in person for your friend to scan.
 4. (Optional) Go back to your list of chats and then tap on an invitation to set a contact name.